-I talked about my chosen interpretation in my last article, Taking Command of the Greatest Power in Your Life, as an artist, your job is to identify the greatest power you command and use it to your advantage.
+I talked about my chosen interpretation in Taking Command of the Greatest Power in Your Life, as an artist, your job is to identify the greatest power you command and use it to your advantage.
 To power your life.
 To help you grow.
 To help you heal.
 To speak the truth about things as you observe it.

 So of course the last thing you should do is stop working.
 This will both validate your critics (who really have no idea what they are doing to you) and take away the greatest power you have.

 For you, not writing or painting would be like Superman lining the walls of the Fortress of Solitude with Kryptonite.

 Here are a couple of practical suggestions for making yourself well again.

 1).
 If issues of acceptance and understanding are primary in your life, make them primary in your art.
 Use your art to help cleanse yourself of doubt, resentment, anger.
 If someone looks at your abstract and asks when you will get back to painting real stuff, tell him the abstract is real stuff.

 Do you paint portraits?
 Have that person sit for one.
 Do an abstract of that person and then show it to them.
 It may help them understand that art is a lens.
 Art is subjective.
 Paint what I see?
 All right.
 Fine.
 This is how I see you.